Pyrography – Essential Pen Tips you should own

 WRITER PEN TIP

 For the writer pen tip, I would choose is Colwood’s standard C writer pen tip because of its versatility.
-The shape is something I’ve seen in every wire tip burner system.
+The shape of this nib is something I’ve seen with every brand of wire tip burners.

 I use the writer for burning in trace lines, and working in tight corners where it’s hard to get a shader into.
 I also use writers to do really fine (small) detail work like burning the pupils in eyes.

-Hold the pen so that the wide or curved side is in contact with the wood and you can get even wider burn strokes.
+Switching from the narrow to the wide side of the nib put even more metal in contact with the wood, so you can get even wider burn strokes.

-This image shows the range of lines and dots that can be produced with the C writer tip.
-I’m sure that a greater variety can be created, but this gives you an idea.
+As you can see, a standard writer tip can produce a fairly good range of lines and dots.
+With some effort and a little practice, I’m sure that a greater variety can be created, but this gives you an idea.

 ALTERNATE WRITER PEN TIP

-Since this style of writer has such a small tip, the range of line widths is limited.
+Since this style of writer has such a small tip, the range of line widths isn’t as good as a standard writer.

-With the C writer you can create a larger variety of line widths and dot sizes
+The standard writer nib creates a larger variety of line widths and dot sizes

-Also, the larger and more rounded shape of the C tip means it is less likely to sink down into the wood surface
+Plus, the larger and more rounded shape of the standard tip means it is less likely to sink down into the wood surface

 SHADER PEN TIP